chingu-voyages/v40-geckos-team-19/README.md

   <h1>WeDesign</h1>

   <p>
-    A platform to share your design & artworks
+    A platform to share your designs & artwork
   </p>